BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 Nor cheered the day at Salamis,
 Where in that narrow strait,
-The Greek and allied navies
-At last avenged their fate.

-In that great clash of warships,
-The blow that won the war,
-Where they smote the Persian fleet,
-Against the rocky shore.
+Greece hurled Persia's fleet on rocks,
+To break beneath their weight.

 Nor saw the sun at Plataea,
 Glint golden on the shield,
 As the allies rout Mardonius,
 Upon that fatal field.

-In all the gyms of Sparta,
+In all the courts of Sparta,
 Across the Messenian plain,
 Wait many an anxious maiden,
 For a love who never came.

 Yet as they fell a tale was made,
-That outlived the victor’s dawn,
+To outlive the victor’s dawn,
-And while men yet walk the pass,
+And while men still yet walk the pass,
 They learn how names are born.

 There stands a stone inscription,